-The contemplative souls sweep in a compact swirl upward in Paradiso 22.99—“poi, come turbo, in sù tutto s’avvolse” (then, like a whirlwind, upward, all were swept)—and in verse 100 Paradiso 22 shifts gears and begins to transition to the next heaven: the heaven of the fixed stars.
-This is the famous eighth heaven, the first non-planetary heaven, that plays such an important role in the discussion of mandatory difference in Paradiso 2.
+The contemplative souls sweep in a compact swirl upward in Paradiso 22.99 — “poi, come turbo, in sù tutto s’avvolse” (then, like a whirlwind, upward, all were swept) — and in verse 100 Paradiso 22 shifts gears and begins to transition to the next heaven: the heaven of the fixed stars.
+This is the famous eighth heaven, “la spera ottava” of Paradiso 2.64: this is the first of the non-planetary heavens, which plays such an important role in the discussion of mandatory difference in Paradiso 2.

 Before verse 100, the events of Paradiso 22 are still occurring in the seventh heaven, the heaven of Saturn, devoted to “contemplanti”: